Knowledge base · Process

 The legal basis in brief

-Section 28 of the Ordinance on Environmentally Hazardous Activities – remedial action in a contaminated area must be notified to the supervisory authority before work starts.
+Remedial action in a contaminated area must be notified to the supervisory authority before work starts, under Section 28 of the Ordinance on Environmentally Hazardous Activities and Health Protection.

 Chapter 12 § 6 of the Environmental Code – measures that may significantly alter the natural environment may require consultation with the County Administrative Board, even without contamination risk.